By Tamami Bullock, October 2013

 You shouldn’t miss the Gelati!
 It’s the best Gelati I have had in my life!!!
 My favourite shop was “Tres Scalini” in Piazza Navona.
 There are lots of shops for you to try around Piazza Navona.

-Short or long stay, I guarantee that you will have a great time in Rome like we did.
+Whether you are there for a day or a week, I guarantee that you will have a great time in Rome.

 My little tip…

 Between the airport (Rome Fiumicino) and the city centre, there are a few transport options, such as express train, buses and taxi.
-Catch only the taxi licensed by the City of Rome (SPQR on the door).
-The fee is fixed.
-DO NOT pay more than EUR48 (to central area).
+Catch only the taxi licensed by the City of Rome (SPQR on the door), as the fee on this ride is fixed.